JaxonHornsey/JaxonHornsey/README.md

 - Web Development

 ##
-🚗 Check out my ongoing project <a href="https://formula-won.vercel.app/" > Formula Won </a> where I'm working on a sport (Formula 1) Dashboard to provide fans with infographics and race predictions.
+🚗 Check out my ongoing project <a href="https://formula-won.vercel.app/" > Formula Won </a> <br>
+- Where I'm working on a sport (Formula 1) Dashboard to provide fans with infographics and race predictions.

 <br>
  ✨ Always seeking opportunities to collaborate, contribute, and learn.